slowernews/wisdom-tldr/README.md

 ===
 ###On freedom

+Aim at independence.

+> *'Freedom is more precious than any gifts for which you may be tempted to give it up.'*

+> *'My independence is my legacy.' -- Bagão Felix*

+> *'A man is free at the instant he wants to be.' -- Voltaire*

 Do not truly commit to anything but *yourself*.

-> *'A man is free at the instant he wants to be.' -- Voltaire*

 > *'Do not commit to anyone.' -- Robert Greene (20th law of power)*

 > *'That’s the problem with putting others first: you’ve taught them you come second.'*

-> *'Freedom is more precious than any gifts for which you may be tempted to give it up.'*

 > *'There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.' -- Warren Buffett*